hijoput4/SharingWare/readme.md

     Use: https://github.com/VisoMasterFusion/VisoMaster-Fusion      Face changer, very accurate in frontal faces.⚠ DO NOT UPLOAD FAKES OF PEOPLE TO INTERNET.
     UNOFFICIAL PATCH: https://github.com/masterofobzene/Visomaster-Fusion-Patches

+NOTE: ⚠ For fakers out there, WAN (video generation) will increase your electrical bill by X2 times if you use it regularly.
+      If you live in a country with expensive electricity and low subsides, be adviced that this uses a lot of power.
+      Stable diffusion (image generation) and this app (Visomaster) will not impact that much on your bill but still be cautious.

 ### 35- I want to use AI voice to make videos, what can I use?